miladhzzzz/prod-automation/README.md

     ./setup-host.sh
     ```

-3. **Deploy System Components:** Deploy the entire system, including Traefik reverse proxy, Grafana, Prometheus for observability, and the production automation container.
+3. **Setup Host Docker Registry:** Setup the host docker engine and /etc/hosts file to point the registry service.

     ```shell
+    cd scripts && chmod +x hosts-registry.sh
+    ./hosts-registry.sh insecure_registry # this will make the /etc/docker/daemon.json file and restart docker.
+    ````

+4. **Deploy System Components:** Deploy the entire system, including Traefik reverse proxy, Grafana, Prometheus for observability, and the production automation container.

+    ```shell
-    make keygen # make keygen will generate a AES 256 CBC key for keeping your secrects safe in vault! make up # make up will bring the project up using docker-compose
+    make keygen # make keygen will generate a AES 256 CBC key for keeping your secrects safe in vault! make up # make up will bring the project up using docker-compose ./scripts/hosts-registry.sh update_hosts # this will update /etc/hosts file with the registry container ip for DNS resolution.
     ```

-4. **Set Github Webhook Secret:** set the github secret with the script just like below:
+5. **Set Github Webhook Secret:** set the github secret inside the prod-auto container with the script just like below:

     ```shell
-    cd scripts
-    chmod +x set-env.sh
+    cd scripts && chmod +x set-env.sh
     ./set-env.sh GITHUB_WEBHOOK_SECRET <YOUR_SECRET_HERE>
     ```

-5. **Kubernetes Integration:** Integrate [kube-o-matic](https://github.com/miladhzzzz/kube-o-matic) in your deployment environment to automate CD for kubernetes!
+6. **Kubernetes Integration:** Integrate [kube-o-matic](https://github.com/miladhzzzz/kube-o-matic) in your deployment environment to automate CD for kubernetes!

     ```shell
     make cd